Royal Rumble (2017): Main event

+Randy Orton won the 2017 Royal Rumble match.
+This was his second win, after 2009, which made him the seventh multi-time winner.

 The main event was the traditional 30-man Royal Rumble match with the winner earning a world championship match at WrestleMania 33.
 Big Cass and Chris Jericho began the match as the first and second entrants, respectively.
 Jack Gallagher, who was the fifth entrant, used his umbrella to attack Mark Henry, but was eliminated by Henry.
 The seventh entrant, Braun Strowman, scored the most eliminations with seven, eliminating Cass, Kalisto, Mojo Rawley, Mark Henry, Big Show, NXT's surprise entrant Tye Dillinger, and James Ellsworth.
 Baron Corbin, the thirteenth entrant, eventually eliminated Strowman.
 Wyatt family members Bray Wyatt, Randy Orton, and Luke Harper entered as the twenty-first, twenty-third, and twenty-fifth entrants, respectively.
 Wyatt tried to maintain peace between his family, but Harper attacked Wyatt and Orton.
 Brock Lesnar entered as the twenty-sixth entrant, executed F5s on Orton and The Miz, and eliminated Intercontinental Champion Dean Ambrose (the twelfth entrant), Dolph Ziggler (the twenty-fourth entrant), and Enzo Amore (the twenty-seventh entrant).
 Goldberg entered as the twenty-eighth entrant, quickly eliminated Lesnar after delivering a spear, and then eliminated Rusev and Harper.
 The Undertaker entered as the twenty-ninth entrant, eliminating Baron Corbin, Goldberg, The Miz, and Sami Zayn, however, he was eliminated by Roman Reigns, the thirtieth entrant.

 Jericho, Wyatt, Orton, and Reigns were the final four.
 Reigns eliminated Jericho by executing a Superman Punch to knock Jericho off the top rope, and after Wyatt attempted Sister Abigail on Reigns, Reigns countered into a Superman Punch and eliminated Wyatt.
 As Reigns attempted a Spear on Orton, Orton countered into an RKO and eliminated Reigns to win the match and earn himself a match for his brand's WWE Championship at WrestleMania 33.
 As a result of his win, Orton became a two-time Royal Rumble winner (the first time was in 2009), and the seventh wrestler to win multiple Royal Rumble matches.